 EMUI 9 comes with some fantastic features in Huawei p30 Lite.
-If you are not too fond of traditional navigation buttons, you can opt gesture navigation or the dock navigation options.
+If you are not too fond of traditional navigation buttons, you can opt for gesture navigation or the dock navigation options.
 Conveniently, the placement of navigation buttons can also be changed through the phone’s settings.

-Performance & Battery
+Performance and Battery

 It’s been almost a year since the Kirin 710 chipset debuted in the Nova 3i.
-Since then Huawei has included it in many of its latest mid-range smartphones like the Honor 10 Lite and the Honor 8X.
+Since then, Huawei has included it in many of its latest mid-range smartphones like the Honor 10 Lite and the Honor 8X.

-Huawei P30 Lite also comes with the same chipset that is accompanied by a 4GB RAM coupled with a 128GB internal storage which can be enhanced up to 256GB via microSD card.
+Huawei P30 Lite also comes with the same chipset that is accompanied by a 4GB RAM coupled with a 128GB internal storage, which can be enhanced up to 256GB via microSD card.

-In terms of benchmark performance, even the Helio P60 in the much cheaper Realme 3 (Review) blows the P30 Lite out of the water.
+In terms of benchmark performance, even the Helio P60 in the much cheaper Realme 3 blows the P30 Lite out of the water.

 For moderate and light users, the device works flawlessly and easily processes anything you throw at it.
-A little bit of everything like the calling, social media usage, snapping some pictures and other routine tasks, is never a problem for the handset.
+A little bit of everything like the calling, social media usage, snapping some pictures, and other routine tasks is never a problem for the handset.